-- (1) Except during the Cooling-off Period (as set out in the Key Terms), you may only unilaterally terminate this MSA: - (a) by written notice to SDA if we have materially breached any obligation under this MSA, and: - you have provided us with written notice setting out details of the material breach and requiring the material breach to be remedied; and

-- (ii) SDA has failed to remedy the material breach within 20 Business Days of the date on which the notice of breach was delivered to us; or - (b) if you provide SDA with a completed Exclusive MSA Election Form (or other notice) stating that you wish to switch to the SDA Exclusive Milk Supply Agreement (South-West Victoria and South Australia) and we subsequently start collecting your Milk pursuant to the SDA Exclusive Milk Supply Agreement (South-West Victoria and South Australia). - (2) If there is a Sharefarming Arrangement, the owner and the sharefarmer must jointly send the written notice or Exclusive MSA Election Form (as applicable) referred to in clauses 15.1(1)(a) and 15.1(1) (b) above.
+- (1) Except during the Cooling-off Period (as set out in the Key Terms), you may only unilaterally terminate this MSA by written notice to SDA if we have materially breached any obligation under this MSA, and: - (a) you have provided us with written notice setting out details of the material breach and requiring the material breach to be remedied; and - (b) SDA has failed to remedy the material breach within 20 Business Days of the date on which the notice of breach was delivered to us. - (2) If there is a Sharefarming Arrangement, the owner and the sharefarmer must jointly send the written notice referred to in clause 15.1(1) above.